trizen/raku-rosettacode/programming_tasks/A/AKS_test_for_primes.md

 ```

 The expansions are generated similarly to how most FP languages generate sequences that resemble Pascal's triangle, using a zipwith meta-operator (Z) with subtraction, applied between two lists that add a 0 on either end to the prior list.
-Here we define a constant infinite sequence using the <tt>...</tt> sequence operator with a "whatever" endpoint.
-In fact, the second term <tt>[1,-1]</tt> could have been generated from the first term, but we put it in there for documentation so the reader can see what direction things are going.
+Here we define a constant infinite sequence using the `...` sequence operator with a "whatever" endpoint.
+In fact, the second term `[1,-1]` could have been generated from the first term, but we put it in there for documentation so the reader can see what direction things are going.

-The <tt>polyprime</tt> function pretty much reads like the original description.
+The `polyprime` function pretty much reads like the original description.
 Is it "so" that the p'th expansion's coefficients are all divisible by p?
-The <tt>.[1 ..^ \*/2]</tt> slice is done simply to weed out divisions by 1 or by factors we've already tested (since the coefficients are symmetrical in terms of divisibility).
-If we wanted to write <tt>polyprime</tt> even more idiomatically, we could have made it another infinite constant list that is just a mapping of the first list, but we decided that would just be showing off. <tt>:-)</tt>
+The `.[1 ..^ */2]` slice is done simply to weed out divisions by 1 or by factors we've already tested (since the coefficients are symmetrical in terms of divisibility).
+If we wanted to write `polyprime` even more idiomatically, we could have made it another infinite constant list that is just a mapping of the first list, but we decided that would just be showing off. `:-)`